proplot-dev/proplot/docs/create.rst

 other subplots where it didn’t before*.

-The new `~proplot.figure.FigureBase.smart_tight_layout` method draws a tight bounding box that **preserves inter-subplot spacing, panel widths, and subplot aspect ratios**.
+The new `~proplot.figure.FigureBase.smart_tight_layout` method draws a tight bounding box that **preserves panel widths and subplot aspect**.
+Not only that, it will also adjust the underlying `~matplotlib.gridspec.GridSpec` objects to that there is **just enough space between subplots to prevent overlap** -- no overlap, and no excessive whitespace.

 It does so by letting either the height or width dimension of the figure vary;
 by default, the height is allowed to vary.
 If you instead specify a fixed figure size, the aspect ratios of subplots will vary -- but inter-subplot spacing and panel widths will still be preserved.